-Three exams: The first will be in-class and will cover chapters 1 through 4 of Hull's book.
-The second will be in-class and will cover chapters 5 through 8 of Hull's book.
-The third will be a take home exam consisting of individual running of cost models.
+Two exams: The first will be in-class and will cover chapters 1 through 4 of Hull's book and lecture notes.
+The second will be in-class and will cover chapters 5 through 8 of Hull's book and lecture notes.